 President of UMBC

-Valerie Sheares Ashby began as president of UMBC on August 1, 2022.
-She is the first woman to serve in this role.
+Valerie Sheares Ashby began as the sixth president of UMBC on August 1, 2022.
+The first woman to serve in this role, she also holds a faculty appointment in UMBC’s Department of Chemistry and Biochemistry.

-She joined UMBC from Duke University, where she had served since 2015 as dean of the Trinity College of Arts & Sciences.
-As dean, she led a 700-person faculty, spanning nearly 40 departments and programs, in rethinking what it means to deliver a world-class liberal arts education while navigating a pandemic.
-Throughout, she consistently advanced diversity and inclusion as a means of achieving excellence in both teaching and research.
+Sheares Ashby joined UMBC from Duke University, where she had served since 2015 as dean of the Trinity College of Arts & Sciences.
+As dean, she led the development and implementation of strategic plans that resulted in significant new investments in faculty recruitment and development, philanthropy, and student engagement, and a realignment of operations that enhanced services and created operational efficiencies.
+Throughout, she consistently advanced diversity, equity, and inclusion as imperative to excellence in both teaching and research.

 As a researcher, Sheares Ashby has focused on synthetic polymer chemistry, with an emphasis on designing and synthesizing materials for biomedical applications such as X-ray contrast agents and drug delivery materials.
-She is the recipient of the National Science Foundation Career Development Award, DuPont Young Faculty Award, and 3M Young Faculty Award, as well as numerous teaching awards.
+She is the recipient of the National Science Foundation Career Development Award, DuPont Young Faculty Award, and 3M Young Faculty Award, as well as numerous teaching and service awards, including the UNC Chapel Hill General Alumni Association Faculty Service Award and the Bowman and Gordon Gray Distinguished Term Professorship for excellence in undergraduate teaching and research.
+In 2022, Women of Color Magazine named Sheares Ashby its Technologist of the Year.

-She received her B.A. and Ph.D. degrees in chemistry from the University of North Carolina at Chapel Hill and completed postdoctoral research at Universitat Mainz in Germany as a National Science Foundation Postdoctoral Fellow and NATO Postdoctoral Fellow.
+She received her B.A. and Ph.D. degrees in chemistry from the University of North Carolina at Chapel Hill and completed postdoctoral research at Johannes Gutenberg Universität Mainz in Germany as a National Science Foundation Postdoctoral Fellow and NATO Postdoctoral Fellow.

 - “Valerie Sheares Ashby on Leadership and Succeeding a Legend” (Inside Higher Ed and UIA, 2/14/2023)